 - Once we accept your gift of real estate, we become responsible for cleaning up any environmental problems your property may have.
 This sort of cleanup could be very expensive.
 Therefore, before we accept any gift of real estate, we routinely conduct a review to make sure the property has no environmental issues.

-One of Julia's buildings is appraised for $300,000.
+One of Nancy's buildings is appraised for $300,000.
 She purchased it for $45,000.
-Julia proposes that she donate it to us which will eliminate her concern over capital gains tax.
-After performing our own review of the property, we confirm that the appraised value is accurate and that we have no environmental or financial concerns regarding Julia's property.
+Nancy proposes that she donate it to us which will eliminate her concern over capital gains tax.
+After performing our own review of the property, we confirm that the appraised value is accurate and that we have no environmental or financial concerns regarding Nancy's property.

-- Julia is relieved of all responsibilities of owning the property.
+- Nancy is relieved of all responsibilities of owning the property.

-- Julia gains the satisfaction of providing substantial support to Mount Holyoke.
+- Nancy gains the satisfaction of providing substantial support to Mount Holyoke.